-- earthworks for commercial and residential developments" and must be approved by a Registered Professional Engineer of Queensland: - 6.5.2 site inspections must be undertaken by a Registered Professional Engineer of Queensland to confirm the design; and - 6.5.3 full engineering certification must be undertaken by a Registered Professional Engineer of Queensland. - 6.6 All earthworks must be undertaken in accordance with Australian Standard AS3798 "Guidelines on earthworks for commercial and residential developments". - 6.7 Site works must be constructed such that they do not, at any time, in any way restrict, impair or change the natural flow of runoff water, or cause a nuisance or worsening to surrounding land or infrastructure. - 6.8 Retaining structures above one (1) metre in height that are not incidental works to a Development Permit for Building Works, must not be constructed unless separately and specifically certified by a Registered Professional Engineer of Queensland and must be approved as part of a Development Permit for Operational Works (site works). - 6.9 All site works must be undertaken to ensure that there is: - 6.9.1 no increase in upstream or downstream flood levels for all levels of immunity up to a one per cent (1%) Annual exceedance probability flood event; - 6.9.2 no increase in velocity profiles, for which no remedy exists to prevent erosion and/or scouring.
-In the event that modelling shows non-compliance with the above, works must be undertaken within the system to satisfy the above criteria for development: and - 6.9.3 a lawful point of discharge to which the approved works drain during construction phase.
+- 6.1.3 the quantum of fill to be deposited or removed and finished cut and/or fill levels; and - 6.1.4 the maintenance of roads to and from the development site so that they are free of all cut and/or fill material and cleaned as necessary. - 6.2 Cut and fill of the subject allotment(s) must be undertaken in accordance with the recommendations of the Site Specific Landslide Susceptibility Risk Assessment and Slope Stability Analysis report (refer to condition 2.1). - 6.3 All earthworks must be undertaken in accordance with Australian Standard AS3798 "Guidelines on earthworks for commercial and residential developments". - 6.4 Site works must be constructed such that they do not, at any time, in any way restrict, impair or change the natural flow of runoff water, or cause a nuisance or worsening to surrounding land or infrastructure. - Any retaining structures above one (1) metre in height that are not incidental works to a Development Permit for Building Works, must not be constructed unless separately and specifically certified by a Registered Professional Engineer of Queensland and must be approved as part of a Development Permit for Operational Works (site works). - 6.6 Any filling or changes to the site proposed as part of Development Permit for Building Works must not adversely affect surrounding land or infrastructure in comparison to the pre-development condition, including but not limited to blocking, altering or diverting existing stormwater runoff patterns or having the potential to cause damage to other infrastructure.